VirtoCommerce/vc-module-javascript-shoppingcart/README.md

   ![whitelistplatform](/docs/media/whitelistplatform.png "Setting whitelist in platform")

   Then in [Web.Config](https://github.com/VirtoCommerce/vc-platform/blob/master/VirtoCommerce.Platform.Web/Web.config#L60) set the same values as in whitelist in platform.

+  We are using [referer header analysis](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referer) in our backend to determine from which page the request has been made.
+You need to make sure that protocol security level is same for platform and your site.

 3. Including JS/CSS files